- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 Additionally, it is crucial to monitor the NAS device's temperature using the manufacturer's provided tools or third-party software.
 If the temperature exceeds safe thresholds, it is recommended to take immediate action, such as reducing the workload, improving cooling, or contacting technical support.

-Although NAS LOCKERSTOR 6 can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS LOCKERSTOR 6 can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -